Deçan Bistrica: Name

 The river's name, Lumbardh, literally translates to White River in Albanian.
 The adjective, i Deçanit, differentiates it from the other Lumbardh tributaries of the White Drin (Drinit të Bardhë) in the Dukagjini area.
 The other name, Bistrica, means "clearwater" in Serbian.
 Like the official name, the adjective Dečanska, "of Dečani", is added to distinguish it from other Bistrica rivers in the Dukagjini region: Peja's Lumbardh ("of Peć"), Prizren's Lumbardh ("of Prizren"), Baba Loc's Lumbardh ("of Baba Loc/Kožnjar"), Lloqan's Lumbardh ("of Loćane"), etc.

 Geography

 Bjeshkët e Nemuna and Gorge of Deçan

-Deçan's Lumbardh originates from the southern slopes of the Bogiçevica mountain, a part of the massive Bjeshkët e Nemuna mountain system.
+Lumbardhi i Deçanit river originates from the southern slopes of the Bogiçevica mountain, a part of the massive Bjeshkët e Nemuna mountain system.
 The river flows north of the Gjeravica peak, the highest in Kosovo (2,656 m), initially under the name of Lumi Shqiptar, and receives many streams from the Bogiçevica, Micinat, Strečoka and Kopranik mountains.
 The river turns southeast on the northern slopes of the Kopranik and Strečoka mountains, where it carved the deep gorge of Deçan (Gryka e Deçanit).
 The upper part of the gorge is the glacial trough of the ancient Deçan glacier on the Bjeshkët e Nemuna, or Accursed Mountains.